SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 We are implementing `MembershipAssertion` for any `T` where T implements [AsRef<str>](https://doc.rust-lang.org/std/convert/trait.AsRef.html) and [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) trait.

-Jim Blandy, Jason Orendorff and Leonora F.S Tindall in the book [Programming Rust](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) says: when a type implements `AsRef<U>`, that means you can borrow a `reference of U` from the type.
+Jim Blandy, Jason Orendorff and Leonora F.S Tindall in the book [Programming Rust](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) says: when a type implements `AsRef<U>`, it means we can borrow a `reference of U` from the type.
-This means, if a type implements `AsRef<str>` we should be able to borrow a `reference of str` from that type.
+This means, if a type implements `AsRef<str>` we can borrow a `reference of str` from that type.

 In Rust, both `String` and `&str` type implements `AsRef<str>` which means all the methods of `MembershipAssertion` are now available on `String` and `&str`.
 Please find the reference [here](https://doc.rust-lang.org/std/convert/trait.AsRef.html#:~:text=Since%20both%20String%20and%20%26str,accept%20both%20as%20input%20argument).